Across the Bridge - August/Sept. 2018

 The things I worried about seem silly now.
 I worried about having enough inventory, and now struggle to return much of it.
 I worried I didn’t know enough about art to start a gallery.
 Turns out, I knew far too little about business to start a gallery.

 Right out of college I tried to birth a weekly newspaper.
 After 26 weeks, the adventure was over.
-I swore to myself then that I’d never been in business for myself again.
+I swore to myself then that I’d never be in business for myself again.
 Until two years ago, I remembered the lesson.

 Marc says I get points for trying.
 He charitably called me a “risk-taker,” which is a nice way of saying I threw a lot of money at a vision nobody could see but me.